This post contains affiliate links.

 Where to Learn More About the National Parks

 There are five national parks in Serbia.
 This website lists them all with photos and descriptions of each one so you can decide which one you want to visit.

-If you’re looking for more inspiration for hiking in Belgrade, you can also browse these 7 view points in Serbia which is helpful in finding exact locations.
-Most of the parks are pretty big so what I did was pull out specific lookout points or town names mentioned in this article and then build the trip backwards from there.
+If you’re looking for more inspiration for hiking in Belgrade, you can also browse these 7 viewpoints in Serbia which is helpful in finding exact locations.
+Most of the parks are pretty big so what I did was pull out specific lookout points or town names mentioned in this article and then build the trip backward from there.

 A third resource to find hiking routes around Belgrade is this list of the Top 10 Hiking Destinations in Serbia.